demyanovs/php-highlight/README.md

 ```
 or
 ```
-// require the Faker autoloader require_once '/path/to/CodeHighlighter/src/autoload.php';
+// require the CodeHighlighter autoloader require_once '/path/to/CodeHighlighter/src/autoload.php';
 ```